ACTIVIST PLAYBOOK

 Reddit

-Best for: In-depth explanations, AMAs, document sharing
+In-depth explanations, AMAs, and sharing FOIA documents.

 Nextdoor

-Audience: Older voters, community groups, local engagement
+Older voters, community groups, and people already active in local issues.

 Hashtag Coordination